3D Building Geometry Creator

 Real-time 3D Visualization: Interactive 3D preview with orbit controls

-Grid System: Configurable grid with snap-to-grid functionality
+Grid System: Configurable grid with snap-to-grid and snap-to-corner functionality

 Automatic Zone Naming: Smart naming system with customizable prefixes